 One of the qualifications for certification is passing a comprehensive, Texas-specific examination on guardianship law, principles and practices.
-The exam consists of 100 multiple-choice questions covering Professional Practices; Knowledge of Ward; Application of Surrogate Decision Making; Knowledge of Laws, Courts and Legal Processes; Personal Management; Financial Management; and Medical Decision Making; and the JBCC Guardian's Code of Ethics and Minimum Standards.
+The exam consists of 100 multiple-choice questions covering Professional Practices; Knowledge of Ward; Application of Surrogate Decision Making; Knowledge of Laws, Courts and Legal Processes; Personal Management; Financial Management; Medical Decision Making; and the JBCC Guardian's Code of Ethics and Minimum Standards.

 Before the Exam